 On the face of it, Moses’ words seem so strange as to verge on contradiction.
 What could the fear of the Lord possibly be, that he can speak about it like this?

-Perhaps the most common way of making sense of the phrase is by saying that it simply refers to the reverence of the Lord.
+Perhaps the most common way of making sense of the fear of the Lord is to say that it amounts to reverence for the Lord.
 While I don’t deny that it involves this, I struggle to see how this could be the whole story.
-Often the fear of the Lord is explained in genuinely scary terms, like our destruction or like the thunder and lightning in the above passage.
+After all, often the fear of the Lord is explained in genuinely scary terms, like our destruction or like the thunder and lightning in the quote above.
 These show us that God’s greatness can be a real danger to his people.
-It seems to me that we need a more satisfactory account that does justice to this, without collapsing into the opposite error of denying God’s graciousness.
+It seems to me, then, that we need a more satisfactory account that does justice to this, without collapsing into the opposite error of denying God’s graciousness.

 We mentioned fear in an earlier post on faith and hope, where we said that fear is uncertainty with dissent.
 That is to say, we fear something because we are uncertain as to whether it will be good or bad for us.
 Naturally, this often results in us wanting to avoid the thing we fear, lest the bad thing happen.
 We saw an example of this in that earlier post when the disciples are confronted by Jesus’ power in calming the storm: